-The District Registrar's Office will verify enrollment for external agencies for students eligible to receive educational benefits.
+The District Student Records and Admissions Office will verify enrollment for external agencies for students eligible to receive educational benefits.

 Inquiries relating to benefits should be directed to the agency giving the student benefits.

 Credit for Non-College Sponsored Education